 SIXTEENTH APOLLO CLUB SEASON.
 1886-1887.

-The third concert of the sixteenth season (and 101st. in the group’s history) was given in the “presence of one of the largest and as results proved one of the most favored audiences of the season.
+The next two concerts were given on February 16 and 23, 1887 in the “presence of one of the largest and as results proved one of the most favored audiences of the season.
 It was the freshest concert that any vocal club has given in this city for many a day…It was gratifying to find the American composer so well represented in this concert in the compositions of Messrs.
 Whiting, Thayer and Chadwick.”
-(Home Journal, undated and unsigned review) The Whiting piece was the world premier of Spring Greeting that was described as having “not a commonplace passage in the entire work.
+(Home Journal, undated and unsigned review) The Thayer piece was the world premiere of Sea Greeting (composed for the Club) that was described as having “not a commonplace passage in the entire work.
 The flow of the melody is easy, the construction is careful and elaborate, the scoring is rich.”
 (Ibid) Tens lines of praise followed, ending with: “And all these we hardly need say are the distinguishing qualities of a masterpiece.”
 (Ibid) Chadwick’s Jabberwocky was deemed lacking in “any real beauty or interest,” and the composer “evidently does not understand the art of writing for voices.”
 (Ibid) Whiting’s March of the Monks of Bangor was praised as was Lang’s “interpretations that seemed more than ever sympathetic, and even affectionate.”
 (Ibid) The four soloists were drawn from the choir and Mr. Preston was the accompanist.
 For once “the orchestra played admirably.”
 (Ibid) C. L. Capen probably wrote this review.
 The Journal also reported a crowded hall filled with “a brilliant audience, and one which thoroughly enjoyed and appreciated the work of the organization.”
 (Journal (February 17, 1887): 3, GB) There was an orchestra which accompanied Whiting’s “March of the Monk’s of Bangor, soloed in the “Introduction” to Bruch’s Loreley, and accompanied the main work, Grieg’s Discovery.”
 Lang and the choir were lauded for being “perfect in attack, shading and expression.”
 (Ibid) The orchestra was also used to accompany the assisting artist, Miss Anna L. Kelly who “sang with good taste and execution, and was warmly received.”
 (Ibid)

-Soloists had usually been selected from the choir, but at the 105th. concert given early in 1887, the soloist was Adele aus der Ohe, pianist.
-The Traveler writer was amazed that “the Music Hall contained four thousand people and was full a half hour before the concert began.
+Soloists had usually been selected from the choir but at the 105th. concert given early in 1887, the soloist was Adele aus der Ohe, a pianist.
+The Traveler writer was amazed that “the Music Hall contained four thousand people and was full a half-hour before the concert began.
 All seats are rush seats.
 Where else could there be such interest in music?”
 (Baker, 11) [4,000 is excessive-Dwight estimated 3,000 before it opened (Dwight (April 10, 1852): 3) and reported that about 2,500 attended the first public concert (Dwight (November 27, 1852): 61)

 In reviewing a solo concert sung by Mr. Arthur W. Thayer, “a bass vocalist of more than common merit,” the reviewer mentioned that at the last Apollo Concerts [February 16 and 23] the group had sung his Sea Greeting which had been “composed for” the group, and, of which, “everybody spoke so well.”
 (Daily Advertiser (March 2, 1887): 4, GB) No copy of this piece is listed in WorldCat.